Aconitum: 20th century and later

-In the 1931 classic horror film Dracula starring Bela Lugosi as Count Dracula and Helen Chandler as Mina Seward, reference is made to wolf's bane (aconitum).
-Towards the end of the film, "Van Helsing holds up a sprig of wolf's bane".
-Van Helsing educates the nurse protecting Mina from Count Dracula to place sprigs of wolf's bane around Mina's neck for protection.
-Furthermore, he instructs that wolf's bane is a plant that grows in central Europe.
-There, the natives use it to protect themselves against vampires.
-As long as the wolf's bane is present in Mina's bedroom, she will be safe from Count Dracula.
-During the night, Count Dracula desires to visit Mina.
-He appears outside her window in the form of a flying bat.
-He causes the nurse to become drowsy, and when she awakes from his spell, she removes the sprigs of wolf's bane, placing it in a hallway chest of drawers.
-With the removal of the wolf's bane from Mina's room, Count Dracula mysteriously appears and transports Mina to the dungeon of the castle.
+In the 1931 classic horror film Dracula starring Bela Lugosi as Count Dracula and Helen Chandler as Mina Seward, reference is made to wolf's bane (aconitum); towards the end of the film, "Van Helsing holds up a sprig of wolf's bane".
+Van Helsing educates the nurse protecting Mina from Count Dracula to place sprigs of wolf's bane around Mina's neck for protection, instructing that wolf's bane, a plant that grows in Central Europe, is used by those dwelling there to protect themselves against vampires.